Apollonius of Perga: Lost works described by Pappus

 Each of these was divided into two books, and—with the Data, the Porisms, and Surface-Loci of Euclid and the Conics of Apollonius—were, according to Pappus, included in the body of the ancient analysis.
 Descriptions follow of the six works mentioned above.

 Cutting off an Area

 Cutting of an Area discussed a similar problem requiring the rectangle contained by the two intercepts to be equal to a given rectangle.
-Although the work is lost, Edmund Halley, having translated Cutting off a Ratio, attempted a Neo-Latin translation of a version of Cutting off an Area reconstructed from Pappus' summary of it in his Collection.
+Although the work is lost, Edmund Halley, having translated Cutting off a Ratio, attempted a Neo-Latin translation of a version of Cutting off an Area reconstructed from Pappus's summary of it in his Collection.

 Determinate Section

 Determinate Section deals with problems in a manner that may be called an analytic geometry of one dimension; with the question of finding points on a line that were in a ratio to the others.
 The specific problems are: Given two, three or four points on a straight line, find another point on it such that its distances from the given points satisfy the condition that the square on one or the rectangle contained by two has a given ratio either (1) to the square on the remaining one or the rectangle contained by the remaining two or (2) to the rectangle contained by the remaining one and another given straight line.
 Several have tried to restore the text to discover Apollonius's solution, among them Snellius (Willebrord Snell, Leiden, 1698); Alexander Anderson of Aberdeen, in the supplement to his Apollonius Redivivus (Paris, 1612); and Robert Simson in his Opera quaedam reliqua (Glasgow, 1776), by far the best attempt.